decredcommunity/events/docs/submitting.md

 ## No images in Git

 Please do not commit images (e.g. photos) or other large files into Git because it grows repository size too quickly.
-Instead, link to images hosted on in your signed Keybase public folder ([example](https://keybase.pub/jz_bz/)), Twitter, IPFS, etc.
+Instead, link to images hosted on in your signed Keybase public folder ([example](https://keybase.pub/jz_bz/)), Twitter, Flickr, IPFS, etc.

-File hosting is an open issue.
+File hosting for Decred contributors is an unsolved problem.
 Ultimately we need a robust and replicated [file archive](https://github.com/decredcommunity/issues/issues/26) but this is not available yet.

 ## 1. Submit a pull request

-This way is most advanced but is also most flexible and requires less admin assistance.
+This way is most advanced but is also most flexible and requires less admin work.

 1. [Fork](https://help.github.com/en/categories/collaborating-with-issues-and-pull-requests) the events repository.
 2. Create a file with your report in the `reports` directory.
 The file name must follow the format `YYYYMMDD-title-city-country.md`, e.g. `20190116-tnabc-miami-usa.md`.
-You can use [this template](https://raw.githubusercontent.com/decredcommunity/events/docs/report-template.md) as a starting point.
+You can use [this template](https://raw.githubusercontent.com/decredcommunity/events/master/docs/report-template.md) as a starting point.
 3. Create a [pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) against the events repository.
   * Check `Allow edits from maintainers` ([help](https://help.github.com/en/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork)).
   * Optionally, use [Draft pull request](https://help.github.com/en/articles/about-pull-requests#draft-pull-requests) that cannot be merged until you mark it as ready.